Last update: 26 November 2021

 For more information about the cafeteria, please go to the Studierendenwerk’s website.

-The University of Mannheim's Institute of Sports offers you the opportunity to stream various courses offered by the institute online in your living room: https://www.uni-mannheim.de/en/sports/program/
+The University of Mannheim's Institute of Sports offers you the opportunity to join their in-person sports program or to stream various courses offered by the institute online in your living room: https://www.uni-mannheim.de/en/sports/program/

 PBS Psychological Counselling Center of Studierendenwerk Mannheim: